Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 Another case is tied to the University of Michigan.

-In November 2017, a female student contacted a residential adviser in a U-M dorm — as she had before — and asked him about getting together.
+In November 2017, a female student contacted a residential adviser in a Michigan dorm – as she had before – and asked him about getting together.
 He invited her to his room.
 They watched a movie and had sex.
-He said it was consensual.
+He said the sex was consensual.
 There was no one else in the room.

 Over the next couple of weeks, the female student texted the male and ran into him in a dining hall.
 They had dinner together, the lawsuit said, but didn't have sex.
-At one point, the female asked about having more sex and also asked what the relationship between the two was now that they'd had sex.
-The male student responded he could only offer friendship.
+At one point, the young woman asked about having more sex and also asked what the relationship between the two was now that they'd had sex.
+The male student responded he could offer only friendship.

+Aug.
+8: Brock Turner, ex-Stanford University swimmer convicted of sexual assault, denied new trial

-Shortly after that, a complaint alleging that the sex was non-consensual was filed with the university by the female student and, in early April, the male student was issued a no-contact order, barring him from being anywhere around the female.
+Shortly after that, a complaint alleging that the sex was non-consensual was filed with the university by the female student.
+In early April, the male student was issued a no-contact order, barring him from being anywhere around the woman.

-In July 2018 U.S. District Judge Arthur Tarnow of the federal Eastern District of Michigan used the full 6th Circuit rulings on the issue to force U-M to hold a live hearing in the case.
+In July 2018, U.S. District Judge Arthur Tarnow of the federal Eastern District of Michigan used the full 6th Circuit rulings on the question to force Michigan to hold a live hearing in the case.
 Because the university used private questioning, the male student had no way of knowing which questions the university asked his accuser or what she said in response, Tarnow wrote.

 More rulings coming